exiang/open_hub_wiki/Step-by-Step-Todo-module.md

 Go to `protected/modules/todo/config` folder
 1. Delete `console.php` and `main.php`
 2. Edit `console.dist.php`
-   - replace all `boilerplateStart` to `todo`
+   - Replace all `boilerplateStart` to `todo`
-   - replace all `BoilerplateStart` to `Todo`
+   - Replace all `BoilerplateStart` to `Todo`
-   - make sure everything in `modules > todo > modelBehaviors` are commented, we will come back to this later in chapter 2. when injecting core model
+   - Make sure everything in `modules > todo > modelBehaviors` are commented, we will come back to this later in chapter 2. when injecting core model
-3. edit `main.dist.php`
+3. Edit `main.dist.php`
-   - replace all `boilerplateStart` to `todo`
+   - Replace all `boilerplateStart` to `todo`
-   - replace all `BoilerplateStart` to `Todo`
+   - Replace all `BoilerplateStart` to `Todo`
-   - make sure everything in `modules > todo > modelBehaviors` are commented, we will come back to this later in chapter 2 when injecting core model
+   - Make sure everything in `modules > todo > modelBehaviors` are commented, we will come back to this later in chapter 2 when injecting core model
-4. looking at both your `main.dist.php` and `console.dist.php` config files, at `modules > todo`, you have 2 variables:
+4. Looking at both your `main.dist.php` and `console.dist.php` config files, at `modules > todo`, you have 2 variables:
    - var1
    - var2